 Depending on your age and personal health history, your doctor may recommend a medical evaluation.
-A woman's gynecologist or a man's urologist or a family doctor can help determine whether there's a problem that requires a specialist or clinic that treats infertility problems.
+A gynecologist, urologist or family doctor can help determine whether there's a problem that requires a specialist or clinic that treats infertility problems.
 In some cases, both you and your partner may require a comprehensive infertility evaluation.

 What you can do

 - Provide details about your attempts to get pregnant.
 Write down details about when you started trying to conceive and how often you've had intercourse, especially around the midpoint of your cycle — the time of ovulation.